InformaticsMatters/galaxy-patch/README.md

 >   The machines that match your chosen `exec_base_name`
     are expected to be named `<exec_base_name>-[0-9]*`.
-If the machine names do not match no machines will be placed in the inventory and nothing will be run.
+If the machine names do not match, no machines will be placed in the inventory and nothing will be run.

-For all our current machine, using the command-line for non-GPU nodes: -
+For all our current machines, using the command-line for non-GPU nodes: -

     $ ansible-playbook site.yaml -e exec_base_name=pulsar-exec-node -e exec_is_gpu=no
     $ ansible-playbook site.yaml -e exec_base_name=pulsar-exec-node-a -e exec_is_gpu=no